iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 Following criteria defines whether the transaction passes the semantic validation:
 1. The UTXOs the transaction references must be known (booked) and unspent.
-1. The transaction is spending the entirety of the funds of the referenced UTXOs to the ouputs.
+1. The transaction is spending the entirety of the funds of the referenced UTXOs to the outputs.
 1. The address type of the referenced UTXO must match the signature type contained in the corresponding <i>Signature Unlock Block</i>.
 1. The <i>Signature Unlock Blocks</i> are valid, i.e. the signatures prove ownership over the addresses of the referenced UTXOs.
-1. <i>Signature Unlock Blocks</i> unlocking multiple inputs must only appear once (be unique) at same index of the first input it unlocks.
-All other inputs unlocked by the same <i>Signature Unlock Block</i> must have a companion <i>Reference Unlock Block</i> at the same index as the corresponding input which points to the origin <i>Signature Unlock Block</i>.

 If a transaction passes the semantic validation, its referenced UTXOs must be marked as spent and the corresponding new outputs must be booked/specified in the ledger.
 The booked transaction then also becomes part of the White-Flag Merkle tree inclusion set.